-Tawfiq Musah (S’05, M’10, SM’17) received the B.S. degree in electrical engineering from Columbia University, New York, NY, USA, in 2005 and the Ph.D. degree in electrical and computer engineering from Oregon State University, Corvallis, OR, USA, in 2010.
+Tawfiq Musah is a senior member of IEEE.
+He received the B.S. degree from Columbia University, New York, NY, USA, in 2005 and the Ph.D. degree from Oregon State University, Corvallis, OR, USA, in 2010, both in electrical engineering.

-He is a recipient of Intel Labs Divisional Recognition Award in 2014 and 2017 and Intel Labs Academy Award for Excellence in Bringing New Experiences or Technical Innovation to Market in 2015.
+He is a recipient of several awards, including the Intel Labs Divisional Recognition Award in 2014 and 2017 and Intel Labs Academy Award for Excellence in Bringing New Experiences or Technical Innovation to Market in 2015.

 |Office||:||316 Dreese Labs|